About PetersPioneersPeter and Marilyn Carroll Biggins Family

 Biggins Y-Chromosome DNA

-Peter's maternal grandparents, William and Rose Smith Drueke, lived in Grand Rapids, Michigan in a house they owned at 120 Grand Avenue NE, about 50 miles north of Kalamazoo.
+Peter's maternal grandparents, William Francis and Rose Smith Drueke, lived in Grand Rapids, Michigan in a house they owned at 120 Grand Avenue NE, about 50 miles north of Kalamazoo.
 William was a second generation American of German descent and owned a game manufacturing company.
 Rose was a fourth generation American of German descent.

 Drueke Y-Chromosome DNA